-2 Section 2: Neighbourhood Planning
+Section 2: Neighbourhood Planning

-2.1 Overview of Neighbourhood Planning and Planning Context
+Overview of Neighbourhood Planning and Planning Context

 - 6. Neighbourhood planning was introduced by the Localism Act 2011.

 Neighbourhood Planning legislation came into effect in April 2012 and gives communities the power to agree a Neighbourhood Development Plan.
 It is an important and powerful tool that gives local bodies such as Parish Councils statutory powers to develop a shared vision and shape how their community develops and changes. - 7.
 Trowse is located within South Norfolk.
-The strategic context for planning is defined through the Joint Core Strategy (JCS) for Broadland, Norwich and South Norfolk (2014), the South Norfolk Local Plan (2015) and the Local Plan for the Broads adopted in May 2019.
-In 2024 it is expected that the emerging Greater Norwich Local Plan (GNLP) will be adopted.
-When adopted, the GNLP will supersede the current JCS and the Site Allocations Plans in each of the three districts, except for the smaller villages in South Norfolk, with allocations for these being addressed through a new South Norfolk Village Clusters Housing Allocations Local Plan.
-The GNLP will also be used in conjunction with adopted Area Action Plans, such as for Long Stratton, the existing Development Management Plan for South Norfolk and Neighbourhood Plans, such as that for Trowse once 'made'. - 8.
+The strategic context for planning is defined through the Greater Norwich Local Plan 2024 (GNLP), the South Norfolk Local Plan (2015) and the Local Plan for the Broads (2019).
+These are used in conjunction with adopted Area Action Plans, such as for Long Stratton, and Neighbourhood Plans, such as that for Trowse with Newton. - 8.
 The Neighbourhood Plan will be a document that sets out planning policies which, together with the Local Plans, carry significant weight in determining planning applications.
 It is a community document, developed by local people who know and love the area and village.
 The Neighbourhood Plan has to support the delivery of strategic policies contained in the Local Plans, including that for the Broads Authority.
 These include the amount of new development, and the distribution of that development across the district.
 The Neighbourhood Plan cannot promote less development than that set out in the Local Plans. - 9.
-In the emerging GNLP, Trowse is included as a fringe parish for Norwich.
+In the GNLP, Trowse is included as a fringe parish for Norwich.
 This reflects the role that it will play in meeting housing and other development needs for Norwich.
 In the GNLP, no new housing allocations are being proposed in Trowse village over and above the existing commitments off White Horse Lane and the former May Gurney site.
-The May Gurney site is part of the East Norwich Regeneration Area (ENRA).
+The May Gurney site is part of the East Norwich Strategic Regeneration Area (ENSRA).
 East Norwich consists of brownfield regeneration sites by the rivers Wensum and Yare at Carrow Works, the Deal Ground and the Utilities Site.
 Although mainly outside of the parish, the Deal Ground part includes the former May Gurney site in Trowse, and this will accommodate housing development.
-Proximity of the ENRA will have a significant impact on Trowse, including potential traffic challenges and improved links to Whitlingham Country Park.
-The Broads Local Plan has a specific policy for Whitlingham Country Park (Policy WH1) which focuses on continuing to manage and provide recreation and quiet employment.

-- 10. The Local Plan for the Broads does not allocate any housing growth within Trowse.
+Proximity of the ENSRA will have a significant impact on Trowse, including potential traffic challenges and improved links to Whitlingham Country Park.
+The Broads Local Plan has a specific policy for Whitlingham Country Park (Policy WH1) which focuses on continuing to manage and provide recreation and quiet employment. - 10.
+The Local Plan for the Broads does not allocate any housing growth within Trowse.
 There are separate policies in national and local plans allowing for affordable housing exception schemes, whereby new homes can be provided for local communities for rent or sale below market values. - 11.
 The Neighbourhood Plan can include 'non-strategic policies', such as the mix of housing if any comes forward, design principles for new development, conserving and enhancing the natural and historic environment, protecting Local Green Spaces from development, and setting out other development management policies.
-Importantly, the Neighbourhood Plan must contribute to the achievement of sustainable development as described in the National Planning Policy Framework (NPPF). - 12.
-Once a neighbourhood plan has been brought into force it becomes part of the statutory development plan for the parish and will be used by the district council and Broads Authority in deciding all planning applications in the parish.
+Importantly, the Neighbourhood Plan must contribute to the achievement of sustainable development as described in the National Planning Policy Framework (NPPF).

+12. Once a neighbourhood plan has been brought into force it becomes part of the statutory development plan for the parish and will be used by the district council and Broads Authority in deciding all planning applications in the parish.

-2.2 Process of Developing this Neighbourhood Plan
+Process of Developing this Neighbourhood Plan